yene/react-blog/README.md

 * why do i get a route warning but it still works?
 "Warning: Location "post/anoter-post.md" did not match any routes"
 * is it possible to write a webpack loader that setups the fallback js files
 * Whats a nice way to style a module or react component but still have a working build process (concat)?
+* are semicolons required (babel) -> no javascript sets semicolons himself but it is good practise to have them i guess

 ## Notes
 Loading the content async will cause the components to update, the user will notice a flash on the page.
 It would be better if the whole page would wait for the content until it renders something.